Skip to content

 3. Install Attestation Components

 We discuss how to deploy attestation components that ensure that the pods are running the expected workloads, that the pods are protected by Intel TDX on a genuine Intel platform, that the platform is patched to a certain level, and that certain other security relevant information is as expected.
-As an example, we show how to integrate Intel® Trust Authority capabilities into the Confidential Containers Key Broker Service (KBS).
+As an example, we show how to integrate different attestation services into the Confidential Containers Key Broker Service (KBS): Intel® Trust Authority and an Intel® DCAP-based attestation service.

 4. Cleanup